 The Thirteen Tombs

 Here is the list of the 13 tombs giving the name of the tomb, the emperor, dates of birth and death together with the dates of his reign (r.). 陵 Líng means ‘tomb’.
-There are in order of construction:
+They are in order of their construction:

 - Chang Ling (1424) 長陵 Emperor Yongle (1360-1424 r.
 1403-24).
 One of the two fully restored tombs above ground but the burial chamber not excavated.
 Includes 16 concubines buried with him .